 The coordinators combined their internal and external sites into one.
 Solving the problem of the email masses and creating a single source on a URL.
 The pilot was expanded to include all product offerings.
 It included their social media principles and conversation agent training to teach employees how to engage within the community.

 This was one of the best presentations I attended at Blogwell.
-Check out the E2E community for more on how it fits into the TI strategy.
+Check out the E2E community for more on how it fits into the Texas Instruments social media strategy.